 She is now a lovely young lady in college who enjoys swimming, photography and of course, spending time on the latest social media outlet.

-Throughout the years I have been involved with different local heart support organizations (both on the receieving and giving sides of comfort – and I much prefer giving).
+Throughout the years I have been involved with different local heart support organizations (both on the receiving and giving sides of comfort – and I much prefer giving).
 I am so thrilled to be a part of the CHD Coalition.
 I hope the work we can achieve will bring comfort and education to CHD families in need, that we can help fund worthwhile CHD research, and that we can celebrate medical successes and advancements that will help to improve the quality of life for those with congenital heart defects.

 I am single father to a incredible young woman, Ashley.
 My career is as an IT Storage Engineer.
-After a several years of traveling globally as a consultant, the impact on my health and well being from extensive travel started to take its toll.
+After several years of traveling globally as a consultant, the impact on my health and well being from extensive travel started to take its toll.
 So, I decided to take a permanent position with a global firm based in New York City.
 After a few years of living in New Jersey, I became friends with an amazing nurse, Mickey Wilder.

 It was through Mickey that I became aware of the severity of congenital heart defects, yet like most people I was not aware of the condition up to this point.
 This was at a time when I was ready to start giving back to the community.
 After meeting everyone involved with the CHD Coalition, it was clear that this is a cause that I wanted to belong to and dedicate my time.

 I am a Pediatric Cardiology nurse, and have worked in outpatient Pediatric Cardiology for 19 years.
 Prior to that, I worked in the NICU for 18 years, often taking care of newborns diagnosed with a CHD.